jia1/jia1.github.io/content/posts/jslt.md

 draft: false
 tags: ["json","jslt"]
 ---
-I have a GraphQL service and a Spring Boot application.
+I've a GraphQL service and a Spring Boot application.
 The latter consumes the former.
 In the application, I transform the retrieved JSON with the help of [JSLT](https://github.com/schibsted/jslt).
 Today, I wrote a JSLT program to do de-duplication and array intersection.
 Below is the context:

 My GraphQL query: